Rosanna Cabot: 2007–08

-In July 2007, Paul Ryan was in a coma after he fell from cliff during a fight with Craig Montgomery.
-Paul was brought to the same clinic as Rosanna.
-In his coma, he met Rosanna at the place between life and death.
-Paul woke up, asking for Rosanna.
-He went to her bed, pleading her to wake up.
-After he left her room, she woke up, smiling and saying his name.
-Paul promised her they would punish Craig for what he had done to her.
-A few weeks later, Craig received a call from the clinic, with the news that Rosanna has woken up and left the clinic.
-Craig became frightened, but it was too late.
-As he turned himself, he saw Paul Ryan, wheeling Rosanna into the room.
+In July 2007, Paul is in a coma after he fell from cliff during a fight with Craig, and he is brought to the same clinic as Rosanna.
+In his coma, he meets Rosanna at the place between life and death.
+Paul wakes up, asking for Rosanna.
+He goes to her bed, pleading her to wake up.
+After he leaves, she wakes up, smiling and saying his name.
+Paul promises that they will punish Craig for what he has done to her.
+A few weeks later, Craig receives a call from the clinic with the news that Rosanna has woken up and left the clinic, leaving him frightened.

-From that moment on, Craig has been trying to get into the good graces of Rosanna, but she wasn't interested.
-All she wanted was to be with Paul and get back at Craig for what he had done to her.
-Rosanna soon learned about the on and off relationship between Paul and Meg.
-She saw Meg as a threat, but when Paul married her on Halloween 2007, Rosanna was relieved and believed nothing could come between her and Paul anymore.
-However, Rosanna noticed Paul was still in love with Meg, so she met with Craig and demanded him to get Meg pregnant as soon as he could.
-A few weeks later, Meg was indeed pregnant.
-Both Craig and Rosanna were happy about this, until Rosanna learned that Megs baby wasn't Craig's, but Paul's.
-Rosanna switched the result of the tests that were done to find out who the father was.
-Meg and Craig heard that Craig was the father and once again, Rosanna felt safe now that Meg was bonded to Craig.
-Unfortunately for Rosanna, Craig found out the truth and discovered that Meg had cheated on him and the baby was Paul's.
-Craig fell back into his old habits and is currently looking for medication that will cause a miscarriage with Meg.
-On January 29, 2008, Rosanna slipped back into her coma.
+Craig tries to get into the good graces of Rosanna, but she is not interested.
+All she wants to do is be with Paul and get back at Craig for what he had done to her.
+Rosanna soon learns about the on-off relationship between Paul and Meg.
+She sees Meg as a threat, but when Paul marries her on Halloween 2007, Rosanna is relieved and believes nothing can come between her and Paul anymore.
+However, Rosanna notices that Paul is still in love with Meg, so she meets with Craig and demands him to get Meg pregnant.
+Craig and Rosanna were happy when Meg becomes pregnant until Rosanna learned that Megs baby wasn't Craig's, but Paul's.
+Rosanna switches the result of the paternity tests.
+Meg and Craig hear that Craig was the father and once again, Rosanna feels safe now that Meg is bonded to Craig.
+Craig finds out the truth and discovers that Meg had cheated on him and the baby is Paul's.
+Craig looks for medication that will cause a miscarriage for Meg.
+Rosanna then slips back into her coma.